September 30, 1987 - Kazan, Russia

 © Decca / Simon Fowler

-Aida’s recent highlights include her sensational Opéra national de Paris debut in the title role of a new production of The Snow Maiden; solo gala concerts at the Prague Smetana Hall and the Moscow Conservatoire; concerts with Dmitri Hvorostovsky at the Grafenegg Festival and with Lawrence Brownlee at the Théâtre des Champs-Élysées; recitals at Wigmore Hall and the Vienna Musikverein.
-She has toured the USA with Andrea Bocelli; played the role of Lily Pons in the feature film Florence Foster Jenkins, and was a soloist at the 2016 Bastille Day concert in Paris.
+Aida’s recent highlights include her sensational Opéra national de Paris debut in the title role of a new production of Rimsky-Korsakov's The Snow Maiden; solo gala concerts at the Prague Smetana Hall and the Moscow Conservatoire; concerts with Dmitri Hvorostovsky at the Grafenegg Festival and with Lawrence Brownlee at the Théâtre des Champs-Élysées; recitals at Wigmore Hall and the Vienna Musikverein.
+She has toured the USA with Andrea Bocelli, played the role of Lily Pons in the feature film Florence Foster Jenkins, and was a soloist at the 2016 Bastille Day concert in Paris.

-In the 2017-2018 season, Aida will return to the Opéra national de Paris as Musetta in a new Klaus Guth production of La Bohème, conducted by Gustavo Dudamel.
-The season will also see returns to the Wiener Staatsoper for La bohème and Rigoletto; as well as her Gran Teatre del Liceu debut in the title role of a new production of Gounod’s Roméo et Juliette.
+In the 2017-2018 season, Aida returned to the Opéra national de Paris as Musetta in a production of La Bohème by Claus Guth, conducted by Gustavo Dudamel.
+The season also saw her return to the stage of the Wiener Staatsoper for La Bohème and Rigoletto; as well as her Gran Teatre del Liceu debut in the title role of a new production of Gounod’s Roméo et Juliette.
 Aida made her debut at The Metropolitan Opera as well as the Berlin Staatsoper, and at the stage of the Opéra national de Paris and the Wiener Staatsoper, alongside concerts, galas, recitals, festivals, and TV broadcasts throughout Europe and beyond.